 Master the Art of French Cooking and More

 To become a great chef, one must be equipped with skills and techniques from different cultures and regions.
-French cooking inspires many types of cuisine and forms the foundation of fine dining.
+However, French cooking inspires many types of cuisine and forms the foundation of fine dining.

 Interested in reading more World of Food and Drink articles?
 Try these next: